microsoft/PowerApps-Samples/cds/orgsvc/C#/InstallOrRemove/README.md

 The `InstallSampleDataRequest` message is intended to be used in a scenario where it contains data that is needed to install the sample data.

 ## How this sample works

 In order to simulate the scenario described in [What this sample does](#what-this-sample-does), the sample will do the following:

 ### Setup

-1. Checks the version of the org.
+1. Checks for the current version of the org.

 ### Demonstrate

 1. Prompts users to install or remove sample data.
 2. If the user opts to install sample data, the `InstallSampleDataRequest` message installs the sample data.
-3. If the user opts to unistall the sample data, the `UninstallSampleDataRequest` message removes the sample data.
+3. If the user opts to uninstall the sample data, the `UninstallSampleDataRequest` message removes the sample data.

 ### Clean up